 AUDIT NO. DATE TYPE.
-FINDING NO. FINDING ACTION STATUS 84 11/05/11 Ν 84/01 D&C EMP Resource Efficiency Sub Plans.
-Waste TDJV response: Management Report 2010.
+FINDING NO. FINDING ACTION STATUS 84 11/05/11 N 84/01 D&C EMP Resource Efficiency Sub Plans.
+Waste Management Report 2010.
 Data are not available to support the statements of recycling in the Waste Management Report.
 The amount of recyclable waste in general waste has not been reliably quantified.
 Data are not well presented and do not clearly identify how recycling rates were generated.
-A Waste Assessment consultant has been engaged to conduct on site waste assessments for both the Plant Site and Utilities Corridor.
+TDJV response: A Waste Assessment consultant has been engaged to conduct on site waste assessments for both the Plant Site and Utilities Corridor.
 The first round of assessments will be conducted on 15 and 16 June 2011 and will continue on a monthly basis.
 The assessments will be used to develop and assess quantifiable monthly achievements of waste targets.
-Quarterly reviews of the waste data will commence in the second quarter 2011 against the waste assessment data obtained. have been done, waiting for report.
-August 2011: Draft waste assessment report received for comment.
-TDJV will review second monthly assess before setting targets.
-September 2011: Monthly data gathering to continue Development of targets to be done recognising the st construction.
-October 2011: TDJV is developing a monthly reportin approach, with reporting against targets and recomm developed in the previous month.
-This will take into a stage of construction and anticipated wastes.
-November 2011: Project wide waste report has been from consultant.
-This includes an action list.
-The was June 2011: Actions are on-going July 2011: Waste assessments have been done, waiting for report.
+Quarterly reviews of the waste data will commence in the second quarter 2011 against the waste assessment data obtained.
+Finding Closed Audit No 170, September 2012 June 2011: Actions are on-going July 2011: Waste assessments have been done, waiting for report.
 August 2011: Draft waste assessment report received by TDJV for comment.
 TDJV will review second monthly assessment before setting targets.
+September 2011: Monthly data gathering to continue.
+Development of targets to be done recognising the stage of construction.
 October 2011: TDJV is developing a monthly reporting approach, with reporting against targets and recommendations developed in the previous month.
 This will take into account the stage of construction and anticipated wastes.
 November 2011: Project wide waste report has been received from consultant.
 This includes an action list.
 The waste assessments are to be continued each month.
 Waste targets are to be tracked.
 December 2011: Draft October Waste Assessment sighted, which provides whole of project waste data and actions.
-January 2012: The quarterly reviews of waste data are to